Spirit & Inspiration

 Andrew Weil, M.D.

 Since breathing is something we can control and regulate, it is a useful tool for achieving a relaxed and clear state of mind.
 I recommend three breathing exercises to help relax and reduce stress: The Stimulating Breath, The 4-7-8 Breathing Exercise (also called the Relaxing Breath), and Breath Counting.
-Try each and see how they affect your stress and anxiety levels.
+Try each of these breathing teachniques and see how they affect your stress and anxiety levels.

 The Stimulating Breath (also called the Bellows Breath)

-The Stimulating Breath is adapted from a yogic breathing technique.
+The Stimulating Breath is adapted from yogic breathing techniques.
 Its aim is to raise vital energy and increase alertness.

 - Inhale and exhale rapidly through your nose, keeping your mouth closed but relaxed.
 Your breaths in and out should be equal in duration, but as short as possible.
 This is a noisy breathing exercise.